Roshini1505/Waitlist-app/README.md

       cd frontend
       ```

-    - Start the application:
+    - Build the application:

       ```sh
-      npm start
+      npm run build
       ```

+    The build artifacts will be stored in the `build/` directory.

 2. **Deploy the Backend and Frontend:**